sheehui/tp/docs/UserGuide.md

 * **Policy**: A contract between an insurer and policyholder (the client in this case) where the policy holder receives financial protection or reimbursement against losses.

-This marks the end of the glossary.
+This marks the end of the Glossary.
 Click
 <a href="#top">here</a> to return to the top

 --------------------------------------------------------------------------------------------------------------------